Cheeseburger Pie

 In a large nonstick skillet over medium heat, brown the ground beef and diced onion.
 I use a meat chopper tool to break up the meat quickly and evenly as it cooks.
 Stir until the beef is no longer pink and the onions are tender.
 Then use a slotted spoon to transfer the mixture to a paper towel-lined plate so any extra grease can drain off.

-Spread the cooked beef and onion mixture evenly into the prepared pie pan.
+Stir in seasoned garlic salt, pepper, and Worcestershire sauce.
+Spread in a prepared pie plate and sprinkle with cheese.
 Sprinkle the shredded cheddar cheese on top, covering the meat in a nice cheesy layer.

 In a medium mixing bowl, whisk together the milk, Bisquick, eggs, salt, pepper, and garlic powder.
 Use a hand whisk to blend everything until just combined; no need to overmix.